CompleteUnityDeveloper2/5_Realm_Rush/README.md

 **After watching (learning outcomes)…**

-Recognise (but not necessarily use, basic C# dictionaries.)
+Recognise (but not necessarily use), basic C# dictionaries.